How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 26

 Maligcong Rice Terraces at Bontoc, Mountain Province.
-Photo by LemuelSalibio via Wikimedia Commons.
+This photo by LemuelSalibio is licensed under CC BY-SA 4.0

 Ideal for: Backpackers, nature lovers, adventure seekers

 Bontoc is the gateway to Sagada and Banaue, two of the most popular tourist spots in the Philippines.
-If you’re traveling there, why not make a side trip to Bontoc for a day or two?
-This small, quiet town is surprisingly blessed with awesome natural wonders.
+If traveling there, why not make a side trip to Bontoc for a day or two?
+This small, quiet town is surprisingly blessed with incredible natural wonders.

 Top things to do in Bontoc